hrincaradu/Django_Ecommerce/readme.txt

 - Created the project
 - Configured necessary settings in settings.py to ensure project is running
 - Developed base apps, models, views and templates for each app
-- Added "products" and "categories" via Django Admin to enhance the
+- Added "products" and "categories" via Django Admin to enhance the E-Commerce aspect of the website.
 - Created Contact Us form and added social-media links.
-E-Commerce aspect of the website

 Radu Hrinca